stinkyfruit/TeamTesla/README.md

 # Project Name

-Which? the simple mobile app for picking one of each pair or photos or text.
+Which? the simple <i>mobile</i> app for picking one of each pair or photos or text.
 Get input!
 See how your judgements match up with those of the crowd!

 ## Team